scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Targeting up to 5 creatures in range create a protective ward around their minds.
 Make a spellcasting roll against 2 bad dice for each creature targeted.
-On success the creatures gain _Resistance_ 1 to pyschic damage.
+On success the creatures gain _Resistance_ 1 to pyschic damage and has twice as many wounds when calculating sleep effects.
 For the duration, unless this creature is already dazed any effect that would stun this creature dazes it intsead, and any effect that dazes it staggers instead.

 Add an enhanced die for every level cast above 2nd.